You are here: Urology Textbook > Ureters > Ectopic ureter

 MRI Urography or CT:

-MRI urography is the most accurate imaging tool and indicated for imaging in children, especially if unclear findings in previous investigations are present and an ectopic ureter is suspected.
-CT is an imaging alternative in adults which is more sensitive compared to intravenous urography.
+MRI urography is the most accurate imaging tool and is indicated for imaging in children, especially if unclear findings in previous investigations are present and an ectopic ureter is suspected.
+CT is an imaging alternative in adults that is more sensitive than intravenous urography.

 Treatment of Ectopic Ureter

-In principle, treatment is only necessary for patients with symptoms, with relevant vesicoureteral reflux or significant obstruction.
+In principle, treatment is only necessary for patients with symptoms, relevant vesicoureteral reflux, or significant obstruction.

 Ectopic ureter with a nonfunctioning kidney: